Future Electronics Hosts Mental Health Training For MADC Employees

-(MENAFN- ForPressRelease) Montreal, Canada (forpressrelease ) December 12, 2023 - Future Electronics, a leading global distributor of electronic components, recently hosted mental health training for employees of the Memphis Area Distribution Center.
+(MENAFN- ForPressRelease) Montreal, Canada ( forpressrelease) December 12, 2023 - Future Electronics, a leading global distributor of electronic components, has kicked off the annual food and toy drive at the company's global headquarters in Montreal, Canada.

-On September 14th, 2023, Corey Carney from the Employee Assistance Program (EAP) with United Healthcare was onsite at Future Electronics' Memphis Area Distribution Centre (MADC) to educate employees on the benefits available through the EAP.
-These benefits include access to counsellors, social workers, and other professionals as well as literature and various resources for overall wellbeing.
+On Friday, December 1st, 2023, Future Electronics began collecting donations for the West Island Mission (Mission De L'Ouest de L'Île).
+Employees are invited to consult the Mission's“wish list” and bring their non-perishables and toy donations to the cafeteria.

-Additionally, Jayeson Shaffer, a clinical social worker with United Healthcare hosted an online seminar to provide U.S. Branch employees with information on how to recognize signs of mental distress in coworkers, friends, and family.
+The drive will run until the 20th of December.
+It is always a wonderful sight to see the collection of donations grow throughout the month, knowing the food and toys may bring happiness to those less fortunate.

 About Future Electronics